hieuln/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     If true, the cluster uses Cloud Provider Snapshots for backups.
 If providerBackupEnabled and backupEnabled are false, the cluster does not use Atlas backups.

     You cannot enable cloud provider snapshots if you have an existing cluster in the project with Continuous Backups enabled.

+    ~> **IMPORTANT:** If setting to true for an existing cluster or imported cluster be sure to run terraform refresh after applying to enable modification of the Cloud Provider Snapshot Backup Policy going forward.

 * `backing_provider_name` - (Optional) Cloud service provider on which the server for a multi-tenant cluster is provisioned.

     This setting is only valid when providerSetting.providerName is TENANT and providerSetting.instanceSizeName is M2 or M5.